marvin-garcia/AppServiceAADIntegration/README.md

 If you were able to see the Swagger page it means your application was successfully published.
 The Backend API uses an in-memory DB if no MongoDB connection string was provided so it is ready to use right after creation.
 You can test any of the endpoints through the Swagger page, try the ```GET``` and ```PUT``` methods and see new items being added to the To-Do list.

 ## Publish Frontend API
 This time you will repeat almost the same steps you did for the Backend API, but before you do it you need to add the Backend API Url to the frontend API's environment variables.
 Go to the Azure portal and find your backend web app, you will find the Url in the Overview section.
-Copy the Backend Api URL.
+Copy the Backend Api **URL**.

 ![image](images/backend-azure-overview.png)